Verifying Chemical Reaction Network Implementations: A Pathway Decomposition Approach: Theory

+\begin{definition} We say that a pathway $p=(r_1,\ldots,r_k)$ \textbf{implements} a formal reaction $(R,P)$ if it is regular and $R$ and $P$ are equal to the initial and final states of $p$, respectively. \end{definition}

 While the first condition is self-evident, the second condition needs a careful explanation.
 It asserts that there should be a point in the pathway prior to which we only see the formal species from the initial state and after which we only see the formal species from the final state.
 The existence of such a ``turning point'' allows us to interpret the pathway as an implementation of the formal reaction $(R,P)$ where in a sense the real transition is occurring at that turning point.
 Importantly, this condition rules out such counterintuitive implementations as $(A\to i,\ i\to C+j,\ C+j\to k,\ k\to B)$ or $(A\to i+B,\ i+B\to j+A,\ j+A\to B)$ as implementations of $A\to B$.
 Note that a formal pathway that consumes but does not produce formal species prior to its turning point, and thereafter produces but does not consume formal species, is by this definition regular, and this is the ``typical case.''
-However our definition also allows additional flexibility; for example, the reactants can fleetingly bind, as in $\{ A \to i, i+B \to j, j \to B+k, k+B \to C\}$.
+However our definition also allows additional flexibility; for example, the reactants can fleetingly bind, as $B$ does in the second and third reactions of $(A \to i, i+B \to j, j \to B+i, i+B \to C)$, whose turning point is unambiguously the last reaction.
 One may also wonder why we need the condition $\mbox{Formal}(S_{j-1}-R') = \emptyset$.
 This is to prevent ambiguity that may arise in the case of catalytic reactions.
 Consider the pathway $(A\to i+A, i\to B)$.
 Without the above condition, both reactions in this pathway qualify as a turning point, but the second reaction being interpreted as the turning point is counterintuitive because the product $A$ gets produced before the turning point.

 One problem of the above definition is that it interprets the pathway $(A\to i,\ A\to i,\ i\to B,\ i\to B)$ as implementing $A+A\to B+B$.
 As explained in Section \ref{section:theory_overview}, we would like to be able to identify such a pathway as a composition of smaller units.